 Understanding the world.
-Birth to three Nursery: 3 and 4 year olds Reception: 4 and 5 year olds Repeat actions that have an Use all their senses in handson exploration of natural materials.
+Birth to three Repeat actions that have an Use all their senses in handson exploration of natural materials.
 Talk about members of their immediate family and community. effect.
 Explore Explore collections of materials with similar and/or different properties.
 Name and describe people who are familiar to them. materials with different properties.
 Talk about what they see, using a wide vocabulary.
 Comment on images of familiar situations in the past.
 Explore natural materials, indoors and outside.
 Begin to make sense of their own life-story and family's history.
 Compare and contrast characters from stories, including figures from the past.
 Explore and respond to Show interest in different occupations.
-Draw information from a simple map. different natural phenomena in Explore how things work.
-Plant seeds and care for Understand that some places are special to members of their community. their setting and on trips. growing plants.
-Understand the key features of Recognise that people have different beliefs and celebrate Make connections between the the life cycle of a plant and an animal. special times in different ways.
-Recognise some similarities features of their family and other families.
-Begin to understand the need to respect and care for the natural environment and all living things and differences between life in this country and life in other countries.
+Draw information from a simple map. different natural Explore how things work.
+Understand that some places are special to members of phenomena in their setting and on trips.
+Plant seeds and care for growing plants. their community.
+Recognise that people have Make connections Understand the key features of the life cycle of a plant and an animal. different beliefs and celebrate special times in different ways. between the features of their family and other families.
+Begin to understand the need to respect and care for the natural environment and all living things Recognise some similarities and differences between life in this country and life in other countries.
 Notice differences Explore and talk about different forces they can feel.
 Explore the natural world around them. between people.
 Talk about the differences between materials and Describe what they see, hear and feel whilst outside. changes they notice.
 Continue developing positive Recognise some environments that are different to the one in which they live. attitudes about the differences between people.
-Understand the effect of changing seasons on the Know that there are different countries in the world and talk about the differences they have experienced or seen in photos. natural world around them.
+Understand the effect of Know that there are different countries in the world and talk about the differences they have experienced or seen in photos. changing seasons on the natural world around them. photos.